TimFau/language-learning-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Project is still in development phase, but works
+# Project is still in development phase, but works (with plenty of bugs)

 ## To test the current version of this project go to https://timfau.github.io/language-learning-app/